 everyone a chance to relax and rejuvenate in a natural atmosphere.

 Massage is offered on Wednesday and Sunday nights and includes

 The Springs Rates

 A day pass allows unlimited entry and

 products, sunscreen and moisturizer.
-Complimentary hot tea
+Complimentary herbal tea,

 organic fair trade coffee and mineral water is offered.

-Adult day passes: $16.00
+Adult day passes: $17.00

 Age 12 and

 available, inquire at the front desk.